HikvIneH/ProphetFlask/README.md

 ===================
 can't find any proper name yet

-My first taste of Flask was using fbprophet to run time-series prediction.
+Flask using fbprophet to run time-series prediction.

 This is it.